💡 Coating considerations based on your packaging materials

-Long-run projects also typically prefer to use lamination due to its longevity and dust resistance.
+Long-run projects also typically prefer to use lamination due to their longevity and dust resistance.

-When you see that beautiful matte box in Sephora, the chances of them using lamination is quite high.
+When you see that beautiful matte box in Sephora, the chances of it being laminated is quite high.

-UV & AQ Finishing
+UV & AQ Semi-Gloss Finishing

 If you’re looking for a less expensive option, you might want to consider low gloss AQ coating.